AcademySoftwareFoundation/openexr/docs/TechnicalIntroduction.rst

 Data Compression
 ----------------

-OpenEXR currently offers four different data compression methods, with various speed versus compression ratio tradeoffs.
+OpenEXR currently offers several different data compression methods, with various speed versus compression ratio tradeoffs.
 Optionally, the pixels can be stored in uncompressed form.
 With fast filesystems, uncompressed files can be written and read significantly faster than